srlasher/pdstools/Home.md

 ## Installation

-The `cdhtools` package can be installed straight from GitHub.
+The `pdstools` package can be installed straight from GitHub.
 First you will need R and R Studio:

 1. If you do not have **R** installed, go to https://www.r-project.org/ and install the latest version of the software.
 Find the correct installer for your platform (e.g. R-4.0.3.pkg) and follow the steps of the installer.

 2. Install **R Studio** from [rstudio.com](https://rstudio.com/products/rstudio/).
 Follow the installation steps, then launch R Studio.
 On first launch, it should find R automatically, otherwise you will need to configure.
 We do not recommend installing with Homebrew (Mac) because this seems to default all packages to install from source which can cause trouble.

-3. To install `cdhtools` from GitHub use the `devtools` package.
+3. To install `pdstools` from GitHub use the `devtools` package.
 If you don't have that installed yet, do that first:

 ```r
 install.packages("devtools")
 ```

-4. Then load the `devtools` library and install the `cdhtools` package.
+4. Then load the `devtools` library and install the `pdstools` package.
 Note the `build_vignettes` flag.
 When prompted for updates, we recommend installing only binary CRAN packages.
 Note that we have seen failures when installing over VPN, so you may have to (temporarily) go off VPN to install the package from GitHub.

 ```r
 library(devtools)